ObesityHub/robokop-rags/README.md

 Put your association study files in this directory:
 ```
-$ <workspace>/robokop-rags/rags_data/
+$ <workspace>/rags_data/
 ```
-You can move the sample files over if you'd like:
+You can move the sample files over if you'd like to see examples:
 ```
 $ cd <workspace>
 $ cp ./robokop-rags/rags_app/test/sample_data/* ./rags_data/